 ResinDek® Provides Ergonomic Mezzanine Solutions

-ResinDek used in place of concrete or bar grate can help decrease the risk of work injuries, absenteeism and insurance claims.
+ResinDek® panels are an ergonomic mezzanine solution for your warehouse or distribution flooring needs.
+Used in place of concrete or bar grate, ResinDek can help decrease the risk of work injuries, absenteeism and insurance claims.

-Field data collected by The Ohio State University's Institute for Ergonomics of walking on bar grate and concrete surfaces.
+Our anti-fatigue mezzanine flooring panels have been tested by some of the best and brightest researchers.
+Field data was collected and tested by The Ohio State University's Institute for Ergonomics of walking on bar grate and concrete surfaces versus ResinDek mezzanine flooring panels.

-A researcher from The Ohio State University takes tibial shock readings on a ResinDek mezzanine floor.
+A researcher from The Ohio State University takes tibial shock readings on a ResinDek mezzanine floor, researching the anti-fatigue properties and effects.

 ResinDek: The 3E's, Ergonomic, Economic and Environmental